Origin of the Species

 I still love to write.
 If returning to an ancient manual Underwood was my only option, you’ll find me happily clacking away, enjoying the ping-wrrk! of carriage returns, and muttering “Et tu, Brute?” under my breath at fading ink ribbons.

-What can I say?
 I’m a writer, and I love what I do.

 Leave a Reply